shuchitama/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

+## Features

+- Users can sign up for an account, log in and log out
+- Visitors and registered users can see all the products, or filter by category
+- Visitors and registered users can add and remove items to/from their cart, and pay using a Stripe account
+- Admins can access the dashboard that lists the inventory, and can add/remove products
+- Admins can add new categories

 ## Setup